Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image By: M-Production, Shutterstock

-The swim bladder is a gas-filled internal organ that fish use to regulate their buoyancy and move up and down normally in water.
+The swim bladder is a gas-filled internal organ that fish use to regulate their buoyancy and orient themselves normally in water.

-So, when something’s affecting it, it can cause a fish to float upside down or on swimming on its side, which are unmissable symptoms of swim bladder disorder.
+So, when something’s affecting it, it can cause a fish to float upside down or to swim on their side.

 What Might Have Caused it to Happen?